huckl3b3rry87/VehicleModels.jl/README.md

 ## Tutorial

-The example for this package are available by typing:
+The examp for this package are available by typing:
 ```julia
 julia>using IJulia
 julia>notebook(dir = Pkg.dir("VehicleModels")*"/examples")